 Visitors and members of the community who use the school's ICT systems or internet will be made aware of this policy, when relevant, and expected to read and follow it.
-If appropriate, they will be expected to agree to the terms on acceptable use (appendix 3).

 4. Educating pupils about online safety

 Pupils will be taught about online safety as part of the curriculum: